01 of 12

 Put your needle back through the first four core beads.
 Pull the thread tight to form a small circle.
 Press the spiral beads flat against the core beads and push them to the left side.

 You honestly don't need to push them to the left side, just make sure you consistently move them to the side.
-I did try pushing them to the right at first, but I found it much easier to stitch once I started pushing them to the left.
-I think as a right handed beader, it gives you more room to insert your needle down the core beads.Continue to 5 of 12 below.
+As a right-handed beader, it gives you more room to insert your needle down the core beads.Continue to 5 of 12 below.

 05 of 12